 The church has gone through extensive renovations over the past several years, and construction has been slow progressing.
 Patronato de Monumentos de San Juan, a nonprofit organization in charge of the restoration effort, is committed to doing authentic restoration, including the use of original materials and techniques, which will take longer but will ensure the long-term preservation of the structure.

 A coalition of community organizations and individuals have been involved in the preservation effort as well, but additional funding is needed to restore this irreplaceable treasure.
 The church’s website prominently displays a Spanish-language public service announcement featuring Puerto Rican actor Benicio del Toro, requesting community support.

 I think that the true heart and soul of a person exists in the places representative of their past.
 Such places gave me perspective and taught me to embrace my ancestry and my heritage.
 Yet some of the places I remember from my childhood in Puerto Rico are not even around anymore.
 Others are in disrepair or have been traded in for modern structures and paved roads.
 That always saddens me.
 It’s as if a piece of my own DNA has been removed.

-The 11 Most List reminds me that are many layers to our history and identity as Americans.
-I hope that bringing the need for restoration of rich cultural resources, like San José Church, to the public’s attention through the 11 Most List will spur other restoration projects on the island.
-In the meantime, those places will live on -- in their full glory -- in my memories and in my heart.
+The 11 Most list reminds me that there are many layers to our history and identity as Americans.
+I hope that bringing the public's attention to the restoration needs of rich cultural resources like San José Church will spur other restoration projects on the island.
+In the meantime, those places will live on—in their full glory—in my memories and in my heart.

 Jessica Coscia is a blogger and freelancer for various media outlets such as Fox News Latino and Examiner.com.